thalescpl-io/dke-service-setup/README.md

 A checklist of what you need and what will be used in this guide:

-* The docker image of THALES' Luna Key Broker for DKE as a tar ball.
+* The container image of THALES' Luna Key Broker for DKE as a tar ball.
 This guide assumes version 1.1.
 * Access to a DPoD tenant to create a DPoD service.
 Else you can request your THALES contact to share details to an existing service.
 * Free DNS name for your DKE service
   * *lkb-on.azure.gegenleitner.eu* will be used.
-  * If you do not want to use an own domain, you can also facilitate Azure's cloudapp domain to assign a FQDN.
+  * In the past it was possible to use an Azure provided DNS-Entry.
+Now it is required to use a FQDN that ends in a trusted "Custom Domain" in AzureAD.
 * Azure account capable of deploying azure resources
 * Working M365 tenant
 * Tool for SSH-ing into your Ubuntu Server (i. e. putty) on your workstation